 Optional Border For the Hand Crafted Dishcloth

-You can create a crochet border in the same color as your dishcloth or you can use a contrasting color.
-If you are choosing a second color for your border cut and close off your original color.
-Tie on your chosen color to continue work in.
+You can create a crochet border in the same color as your dishcloth or you can use a contrasting shade.
+If you are choosing a second color for your border cut and close off your original then tie on your chosen border yarn before continuing the project.

 Single crochet, chain two, single crochet, chain two...around the exterior of doily to create the border.
 Tie off finished work.
 Tuck tails of yarn into your work.